Free cohabitation between single parents

 - Housing for Services guaranteeing you daily targeted assistance

-- Accommodation allowing you not to be alone after a separation while sharing the daily expenses related to the daily life
+- Single-parent flatsharing allowing you not to find yourself alone after a separation while sharing the daily costs

-- Monoparental Cohabitation offers the help of an adult, also a parent.
-Caring and sharing the same problems, this person provides a concrete solution to everyday problems.
+- Monoparentale Cohabitation offers the help of an adult who is also a parent.
+Benevolent and sharing the same issues, this person brings a concrete solution to everyday problems.